“I need to call Sarah.”

 When interpretations match across people or cultures, they reinforce what individual models already expect.
 Repetition makes them familiar, and familiarity gives them weight.
 The result moves beyond agreement to conviction.
 This is how things are, not how we interpret them.

 Every part of experience comes from Red Space, including what we call objective.
 The line between subjective and objective is itself an interpretation produced within the model.
-What we call objectivity measures the degree to which interpretations align across minds.
-That alignment makes them useful and reliable.
+Objectivity is how much minds agree.
+That agreement makes interpretations useful and reliable.

 Figure 6 shows this distinction.
 In the large Red Space, the world feels complete and whole.
 The portion revealed at the center is the only part that reaches beyond the model’s rendering.
 Even what feels shared, what seems obvious, remains internal.